soulspace-org/overarch/doc/design.md

      * e.g. state machines, activty or sequence diagrams
    * ...

+   Some or all of these extensions might be added to Overarch in the future.

    The schema of the model is open, as the spec just checks for the existence of elements (keys) needed for overarch (e.g. the generation of the implemented view representations).
 Additional elements can be added without impact on overarch.
-The keys for additional elements should be prefixed with a meaningful namespace.
+The keys for additional elements should be prefixed with a meaningful namespace to avoid conflicts with future extensions of Overach.

 Q: **Shall the boundaries be implicit in the model, e.g. rendering a system as a system-boundary in a container diagram, if it contains container elements, that are visualized?**